lindolfo1/3D-Map-of-Local-Interstellar-Dust/README.md

 # 3D Map of Galactic Dust

 A from-scratch reconstruction of the interstellar dust distribution within ~500 pc of the Sun, built from Gaia DR3 photometry.
-End-to-end pipeline from raw archive query to interactive 3D visualization, with all the science hand-written from first principles — no off-the-shelf dust-map library.
+End-to-end pipeline from raw archive query to interactive 3D visualization, no off-the-shelf dust-map library.

 ![Rotation animation](dust_rotation.gif)